wu-lee/autossh-init/README.md

     mkdir /etc/autossh

 Create configs in `/etc/autossh` as per the example `autossh.config`.
 More information at the above author's website, see URL below.
+(Note: except use the .config extension, used to distinguish configs from tilda/backup files etc.)

 To start and stop tunnels: